-This is the only amount that will be placed in your HRA during the calendar year and may be used for any combination of eligible Network and non-Network Covered Health Services, including eligible prescription drugs purchased through Kaiser Permanente.
+1 Includes same gender domestic partner and same-gender domestic partner child(ren) for employees.
+2 This is the only amount that will be placed in your HRA during the calendar year and may be used for any combination of eligible in-network and out-of-network Covered Services.